-The red and sand North Rustico beach slivers itself at the mouth of the harbor of the town, on Prince Edward Island, Canada’s smallest province.
+The North Rustico beach slivers itself at the mouth of the harbor of the town, on Prince Edward Island, Canada’s smallest province.
 The crescent shaped island is tucked into the shoulders of New Brunswick and Nova Scotia, across the Northumberland Strait.
 On the far side of the Gulf of St. Lawrence is Newfoundland.
 Europe is the farther landfall across the Atlantic Ocean.

 North Rustico is on the north-central coast, on Route 6, between Cavendish and Rusticoville.
 Some of it can be seen from the deck of Pedro’s Eatery, where Route 6 dips and curves through the middle of town, the market and gas station, the bakery and the credit union, the lobster restaurant and the post office.
 The rest of it is within a few minutes, down the harbor road and up some side roads.

 It’s all within easy sight of the flocks of seagulls who fly up and down the coast.

 Frank and Vera Glass, staying at the Coastline Cottages just outside of town, drove the mile-or-so from their cottage along the parkway, past Rollings Pond to the parking lot at the back of the beach, where a creek empties, up the dirt road to the other lot, parked in front of a sign saying the beach was unattended by life guards, walked up and then down the path to the beach, and made fast at a nice spot on the sand not far from the shoreline.

 It was sunny and fair, the sun behind them, as they unfolded their low-slung blue canvas chairs, plopping into them, pulling books from their Pedro, a yellow and black re-purposed bicycle messenger bag.

 Vera was reading an autobiography of Agnes de Mille.